-2The full Galen medical ontology is precisely based on \mathcal{SHIF} dispensed with disjunction and value restriction.
-The description logic \mathcal{EL}^+ can indeed express most of the axioms, namely 95.75%, and we obtained this fragment for experimental purposes by dropping role inverse and functionality axioms.
+1 FULLGALEN is precisely based on SHIF dispensed with negation, disjunction, and value restriction.
+The DL \mathcal{EL}^+ can indeed express most of its axioms, namely 95.75%, and we obtained this fragment for experimental purposes by dropping role inverse and functionality axioms.